MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/UR5-nonstocked-installation.md

 ![](media/Picture27.png)

-3. Confirm
+3. Confirm the entity refresh.

 ![](media/Picture28.png)

-Pause – breath, maybe make a coffee.
-This process will take some time to complete (est around 20 min).
+Please note, this process will take some time to complete (est around 20 min).
 You will be alerted once complete.

 ![](media/Picture29.png)